rmakki/retrofire/README.md

 # Retrofire
-A thin Java wrapper to firebase REST api using Retrofit and Okhttp Supports GET, PUT, PATCH, POST and DELETE requests with query parameters
+A thin Java wrapper to firebase REST api using Retrofit and Okhttp Supports GET, PUT, PATCH, POST and DELETE requests with Query parameters (Support for Headers and Streaming coming soon)

-# Prerequisites and why Retrofire
+# Why Retrofire

-1 - You don't want to use the firebase android/java api because perhaps you are operating in a server environment where you would rather execute synchronous requests, and don't want to cache any data or leave any socket connections open
+1 - You don't want to use the Firebase android/java api because perhaps you are operating in an environment where you would rather execute synchronous requests, don't want to cache any data or leave any socket connections open

-2 - You found out that firebase provides a REST api and you decided you want to use it https://firebase.google.com/docs/reference/rest/database/
+2 - You found out that Firebase provides a REST api and you decided you want to use it https://firebase.google.com/docs/reference/rest/database/

  BUT!!!

-3- You are allergic to boiler plate code and you are already using the awesome Retrofit and okhttp libraries and you wished if there is a java wrapper to firebase REST api using Retrofit and okhttp under the hood
+3- You are allergic to boiler plate code and you are already using the awesome Retrofit and okhttp libraries and you wished if there is a java wrapper to this Firebase REST api using Retrofit and okhttp under the hood

 If you agree with 1 + 2 + 3 then Retrofire is for you!